wonarii/CART210-glossary/glossary.md

 To make your contributions and suggest changes, follow the instructions in the repository's [README](https://github.com/concordia-dcart/CART210-glossary/blob/main/README.md) file.

 ---
-## CMOS

-CMOS (Complementary metal–oxide–semiconductor), is a type of transistor that is typically used for IC (integrated circuit) chips like microcontrollers, and memory chips. [^WikiCMOS]

-CMOS typically refers to a CMOS chip in a computer motherboard, which holds the BIOS settings of the computer in a RAM chip.
-This chip mainly consists of interpolation filters, RAM chips, and RAM address buffers. [^layoutCMOS]

-This chip needs to be powered by a coin battery, best known as a CMOS battery.
-Without this battery, the CMOS chip loses power, and loses the BIOS settings as well as the accurate time of the computer. [^WikiCMOSChip]

-[^WikiCMOS]: Wikipedia contributors.
-(2024c, March 22).
-CMOS.
-Wikipedia. https://en.wikipedia.org/wiki/CMOS

-[^layoutCMOS]: Baker, R. Jacob.
-CMOS: circuit design, layout, and simulation.
-John Wiley & Sons, 2019.

-[^WikiCMOSChip]: Wikipedia contributors.
-(2024, January 16).
-Nonvolatile BIOS memory.
-Wikipedia. https://en.wikipedia.org/wiki/Nonvolatile_BIOS_memory

 ## Affordance

 Gibson coined the term “affordance” to describe what the environment “offers the individual, what it provides or furnishes, either for good or ill”